DexusY/piper-opus-tts-/README.md

 ### Windows (via WSL2)

-Native Windows is not supported — piper-phonemize is distributed as a Linux x86_64 binary and the build system uses Linux tooling.
-WSL2 runs the engine at native Linux performance.
+Native Windows isn't supported — piper-phonemize ships as a Linux x86_64 binary and the build tooling is Linux-only.
+WSL2 runs it at native Linux performance with no overhead.

 **1. Install WSL2**